-In recent years, more people have started to become aware of the stock market.
+In recent years, more people have started to become aware of the stock market, as well as the popular idea of using an app to buy and trade stocks, (App um Aktien zu kaufen und zu handeln), to help them reap the benefits that the stock market can provide them.
 Unfortunately, most new investors do not understand the basics of the stock markets and try to make a quick buck which is often not the case.
 Impatience and lack of research can make new investors more likely to lose their hard-earned money so is investing an alternative to traditional forms credit?

 Firstly, it is vital that investing in stock should only be considered with money which you are prepared to lose and can afford to lose.
 Otherwise you could quite easily find yourself in a situation where you’re in a financial burden and experiencing financial difficulty.

 Every trader must know that stocks are risky.
 You can’t magically pull 20% returns on a trade.
 Before trading, you must assess your options carefully.
 We advise you not to engage in speculative trading.
 Instead, do the qualitative and quantitative analysis of a stock and then make sure that you are trading/investing wisely.

 Even the most seasoned investors have their bad days.
 As a newbie investor, you should be extremely careful with your money and invest only in companies that you have researched, and feel will offer you a return on your investment.

 Other traditional forms of credit are usual considered in different circumstances.
 Whereas with stocks, you have the money initially and are in a financial position where you can afford and are prepared to lose this, traditional forms of credit tend to be required when money is a little short temporarily.
 That’s when you may consider an installment loan to help see you through the month and then repay this in smaller chunks in the coming months.